The second answer to a x-team and my career story

 But they have asked more information.
 So I have written more text about myself and my skills.

->> I’d love to hear in your words what coding techniques can make a project successful in the long run and perhaps any technical trade-offs you’ve made along the way.
+>> I’d love to hear in your words what coding techniques can a project successful in the long run and perhaps any technical trade-offs you’ve made along the way.

 This question was a number 2 in the questionnaire.
 I have answered without deep details and will try to expand it now.
 As I understand this question isn’t about project management and techniques like Agile, Scrum, Kanban and etc. It’s about coding techniques like TDD and principles like DRY, KISS, oop, design-patterns, DDD, etc. I hope I got it right.

-If you checked my books recommendation list at my StackOverflow story profile, you can have an that I should be pretty good in coding.
+If you checked my books recommendation list at my StackOverflow story profile, you can have an idea that I should be pretty good in coding.
 But it’s in theory for you now.
 I will try to tell you a concrete story from my previous jobs to prove it and will tell a bit about myself.

 Here is my story.
 After 5 years in university, I had no idea what I’m gonna do in my life.
 I didn’t know that I could write a code and earn money for that.
 I graduated in the 2010 year in Odessa, Ukraine.
 Mechnikova university is a good and strong university.
 I got a very strong basis of math and programming here after 5 years.
 But they haven’t explained only one thing, that I need to use this basis to improve my coding skills and find a job. :)